Royal Enfield Continental GT

-The Royal Enfield Continental GT 650 is a Neo-retro Café Racer motorcycle produced by Royal Enfield (India).
+The Royal Enfield Continental GT 650 is a Neo-retro Café Racer motorcycle produced by Royal Enfield.
 The first model to use the name, the Continental GT 250, was produced by the original Royal Enfield in the 1960s UK.
 The name was revived by the Indian manufacturer in the 2010s with the Continental GT 535 (now discontinued) and Continental GT 650.